-Abby has graciously shared her story of her battle with endometriosis as part of our Endometriosis Awareness editorial series.
+Abby has graciously shared the story of her battle with endometriosis as part of our Endometriosis Awareness editorial series.
 She lays it all out- the good, the bad, the ugly.
-We applaud her courage and vulnerability, and encourage other women to share their stories.
+We applaud her courage and vulnerability and encourage other women to share their stories.

 The Beginning: Pre-Diagnosis

 I got my first period at age 13.
 At the time, I assumed every girl had to take 4 ibuprofen, 4 times a day along with Tylenol to try to manage the pain.
 I assumed it was normal to have to stay home from school because I was throwing up from the pain.
 Everyone said, “Oh, you just have bad cramps.”
 Teenagers have no clue about their bodies, and I certainly didn’t have a clue what was going on.

 From ages 13 to 18, I would end up in the ER numerous times from the debilitating pain.
 I was never given an exam, never thoroughly checked, and always dismissed.
 “You have cramps, go home.”
 Sometimes they gave me oxycodone when the pain couldn’t be controlled with ibuprofen or Tylenol, which was equally debilitating- I’d feel impaired, have to miss school, and couldn’t drive.

 In addition to the pain with my menstrual cycle, I was having severe digestive issues.
 Everything I ate went right through me.
 I was constantly in the bathroom, which caused very unhealthy weight loss.
 I went to gastrointestinal specialists, who had me try several different diets, none of which worked.
 In the end, they diagnosed me with Irritable Bowel Syndrome—basically a blanket diagnosis because they didn’t know what was wrong with me.